Alwen Reservoir, near Denbigh

 Walk or cycle around this huge upland reservoir

-This car park is the starting point for a short walk in Clocaenog Forest which sets off through an avenue of tall beech trees.
+This car park is the starting point for a short walk which sets off through an avenue of tall beech trees.

 The leaves turn orange in autumn before creating a colourful carpet underfoot - great fun for children to crunch through!

 The picnic area is set around the car park and has views south and east over the hills.

 The walking trail is waymarked from start to finish.

 Look out for the information panel at the start of the trail.